ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-structure-ballerina-code.md

 ## Module Repository - Ballerina Central
 A repository is a collection of compiled Ballerina modules.
 A repository helps to organize modules used by multiple programs by managing their versions and assets in a central location.
-Ballerina central, located at the [http://central.ballerina.io](http://central.ballerina.io) is the only module repository for Ballerina developers.
+[Ballerina Central] [http://central.ballerina.io](http://central.ballerina.io) is the only module repository for Ballerina developers.

 ### Organizations